 Actias dubernardi, the Chinese moon moth, is an extremely beautiful species of moon moth that originates from southern China.
-Highly sexually dimorphic, the males are rather neon-pink and yellow in appearance with long elegant tails, while females are a bit plumper, with a pale white/greenish tinge and two light pink tails.
+They are highly sexually dimorphic and the males are rather neon-pink and yellow in appearance with long elegant tails, while females are a bit plumper, with a pale white/greenish tinge and two light pink tails.

 This species is often the nemensis of many breeders, for they can be demanding.
 However, if their specific needs are catered to, they become suprisingly easy to keep.
 Getting the conditions right is where most people fail.